 I’m a writer and journalist who reports and produces for Arts Access, a journalism partnership between KERA and The Dallas Morning News.
-As a member of the Arts Access team, I tell arts and culture stories through the lens of access and equity.
-I’m also a 2023-2024 Poynter-Koch fellow and worked on an innovation project bringing media literacy into local communities.
+I cover the intersection of money, labor and the economy with arts and culture.

 My reporting on Asian American communities won a regional Edward R. Murrow award and Texas Broadcast News Award.
 I also reported on Dallas County’s weatherization assistance program for Season 2 of KUT’s award-winning podcast The Disconnect that looks into Texas’ catastrophic 2021 blackout.